d031182/modeling-in-sap-data-warehouse-cloud/README.md

 - [Change Management](exercises/ex0/change-management) - :construction::construction::construction:
 - [View Persistence](exercises/ex0/change-management) - :construction::construction::construction:

-## Issues and Feedbacks
+## Comments, Issues and Feedbacks
-Issues and feedbacks are highly welcome.
-Please file your feedback and comment on the issues site of this repository.
-I will try to answer as soon as time allows. https://github.com/d031182/modeling-in-sap-data-warehouse-cloud/issues
+Comments, issues and feedbacks are highly welcome to improve this tutorial grudually.
+Please file your feedback in the issues site of this repository.
+I will try to reply as soon as time allows :) https://github.com/d031182/modeling-in-sap-data-warehouse-cloud/issues

 ## Links